Woluwe

-The Woluwe ([wolywe]; [ˈʋoːlyu.ə]) is a stream that goes through several municipalities in the southeast and east of Brussels and is a right tributary of the Senne/Zenne (in Vilvoorde).
-The Kleine Maalbeek is a tributary of the Woluwe (in Kraainem).
+The Woluwe ([wolywe]; [ˈʋoːlyu.ə]) is a stream that flows through several municipalities in the south-east and east of Brussels, Belgium, and is a right tributary of the Senne in Vilvoorde.
+The Kleine (little) Maalbeek is a tributary of the Woluwe in Kraainem.
 Many ponds formed along the stream over time, among which the Mellaerts Ponds still exist.
 The valley of the Woluwe crosses the municipalities of Auderghem, Watermael-Boitsfort, Woluwe-Saint-Pierre, Woluwe-Saint-Lambert, Kraainem, Zaventem, Machelen and Vilvoorde.

 The towns of Woluwe-Saint-Pierre, Woluwe-Saint-Lambert and Sint-Stevens-Woluwe derive their name from it.